turingschool/curriculum-site/job_seekers/index.md

 </div>
 </div>

 Events may also appear in the Turing Community Calendar.
+Classes and events that are open to alumni are listed here.
+Please review the [auditing guidelines](./resources/auditing_guidelines) before attending a class.

 <div class="responsive-iframe-container">
 <div class='tablet'>